Outline

 Marking criteria

-The marking criteria are connected to the course learning outcomes (LOs), and you will be assessed on your project’s
+The marking criteria are connected to the course learning outcomes (LOs), and you will be assessed how well your project addresses the following criteria:

-• Do your methods of interaction/evolution/dynamic transformation enhance the communication of your interpretation of the theme?
+• Do your methods of interaction/evolution/dynamic transformation create a deeply engaging/deeply moving experience for the user/audience?

 • Does the visual aesthetic (animations, colour, composition, texture, shaders, objects) enhance the communication of your interpretation of the theme?
 AND/OR Does your choice of sonic output (rhythm, timbre, effects, pitch, dynamics) enhance the communication of your interpretation of the theme?